 There’s actually a crooked tree outside the Crooked Tree on St. Mark’s Place.
 I wonder which came first, but I always forget to ask.

-I almost always order the Crooked Special (chicken cutlet, chicken cutlet, prosciutto, sautéed spinach, mozzarella, mayo) but the spot is known for its crepes.
+I almost always order the Crooked Special (chicken cutlet, prosciutto, sautéed spinach, mozzarella, mayo) but the spot is known for its crepes.
 The menu features both savory and sweet options, like goat cheese, spinach and mushroom, or Belgian chocolate, Dulce De Leche and S’mores.
 If you like to keep things simple, try the sugar, butter and lemon crepe.